huang-macro/pdsnd_github/README.md

 ### Files created
 A .py file was created based on the template provided by the course.

+### Issues
+Direct submission resulted in an error message without details or potential solutions.

 ### Credits
 All code was written by the student, based on the course materials and online open resources such as StackOverflow.